Parasitoid: Entomopathogenic fungi

-All known fungi in the genus Cordyceps are endoparasitic.
-One of the most notable parasitoids in this genus is the Ophiocordyceps unilateralis which infects carpenter ants by breaching the ant's exoskeletons via their spores and growing in the ant's hemocoel as free living yeast cells.
-Eventually the yeast cells progress to producing nerve toxins to alter the behavior of the ant causing it to climb and bite onto vegetation, known as the 'death bite'.
-This approach is so fine-tuned it causes the ant to bite down on the part of the leaf most optimal for the fungus to fruit; the adaxial leaf midrib.
-In fact, it has been found that in specific circumstances, the time of the death bite is synchronized to solar noon.
+All known fungi in the genera Cordyceps and Ophiocordyceps are endoparasitic.
+One of the most notable fungal parasitoids is O. unilateralis, which infects carpenter ants by breaching the ant's exoskeletons via their spores and growing in the ant's hemocoel as free living yeast cells.
+Eventually the yeast cells progress to producing nerve toxins to alter the behaviour of the ant, causing it to climb and bite onto vegetation, an act known as the 'death bite'.
+This approach is so fine-tuned, it causes the ant to bite down on the adaxial leaf midrib, which is the part of the leaf most optimal for the fungus to fruit.
+In fact, it has been found that in specific circumstances, the time of the death bite is synchronised to solar noon.
 As much as 40% of the ant's biomass is fungal hyphae at the moment of the death bite.
-After the ant dies, the fungus produces a large stalk, growing from the back of the ant's head which subsequently releases ascospores.
-These spores are too large to be wind dispersed and instead fall directly to the ground where they produce secondary spores that infect ants as they walk over them.
-Ophiocordyceps sinesis, is a parasitoid as well, parasitizing ghost moth larvae, killing them within 15-25 days, a similar process to that of the Ophiocordyceps unilateralis.
+After the ant dies, the fungus produces a large stalk, growing from the back of the ant's head, which subsequently releases ascospores.
+These spores are too large to be wind dispersed and instead fall directly to the ground, where they produce secondary spores that infect ants as they walk over them.
+O. sinesis is a parasitoid as well, parasitising ghost moth larvae, killing them within 15–25 days, a similar process to that of O. unilateralis.

+Learning in parasitoids

+Host location has been studied in Ormia ochracea, a parasitoid tachinid fly that locates their field cricket host acoustically (phonotaxis).
+Preference for the dominant local host species was not explained by DNA analysis.
+In fact, populations across the southern U.S. were inexplicably closely related, considering rate of range expansion from a presumed Central American origin.
+A captive population of lab-reared flies were raised on two different host songs (Gryllus integer or G. lineaticeps).
+Responsive adult females overwhelmingly chose their familiar song, indicating the use of a learned, auditory search image.
+This phenotypic plasticity allows such a highly specialized parasitoid to avoid overspecialization disasters.
+Interestingly, when receptive females only heard silence the night before testing for preference, they chose the host songs equally, 50/50.
+This capacity for learning and use of search images paired with a highly specialized morphology and lifestyle (eg. tympana tuned to host sound cues, larviparous) supports the extraordinarily fast range expansion of O. ochracea, as well as the presence and power of learning in parasitoids.